betrybe/android-linter-action/README.md

-# Detekt Linter Action
+# Android Linter Action

-A Github action that evaluates projects with [detekt](https://detekt.dev/)  and comments the evaluation
+A Github action that evaluates projects with [detekt](https://detekt.dev/) and comments the evaluation.

 ## Development